Parliamentary.ai

 Overview

-This bill mandates that train companies in England, Wales, and Scotland must offer customers the cheapest available fare first.
-Failure to comply will result in refunds for customers and penalties for the companies.
+This bill mandates that train companies in England, Wales, and Scotland must prioritize offering customers the cheapest available fare.
+The bill outlines the creation of regulations to define "cheapest available fare," ensure refunds for non-compliance, and establish penalties for companies violating the regulations.
 The Office of Rail Regulation will monitor compliance.

 Description